-If you believe that your dog is having trouble sleeping, Valerian root may enter the picture as a possible way to help them.
-The first step is going to be the most difficult which is determining if your dog is really having serious trouble sleeping.
-Most dogs do not need to sleep exactly like we do and do not require a solid 8 hour block in order to function at their best.
+If your dog is having trouble sleeping, is Valerian root a possible way to help them?
+First you’ll need to determine if your dog is really having serious trouble sleeping.
+Most dogs don’t need to sleep exactly like we do and do not require a solid 8 hour block in order to function at their best.

 Sometimes we make assumptions regarding health issues based on our own human experience which isn’t always the right basis to make an accurate judgement regarding your K9.
 Sleep is one of those issues that is somewhat different for man’s best friend.
 Valerian root usage may be unnecessary based on this overlooked aspect of pet ownership.

 While it is possible for your dog to develop a sleep disorder, it’s something that should be treated with the assistance of a vet.
 Honestly, it is not something you want to treat on your own with a herbal remedy like Valerian root.
 Keep reading for some more insight into the use of this natural root as it relates to dogs.

 Can I Give My Dog Valerian Root?
-Answer: Likely Not Necessary
+Answer: Not Necessary

-Even though Valerian root is an all natural herbal remedy, it’s not going to have the same reaction in dog that it does in humans.
-But that’s just one reason why you probably shouldn’t give it to your dog.
-Getting the dosing right is going to be extra hard because there isn’t any hard and fast information on how to give this to your pet.
+Getting the right Valerian root dosage is going to be extra hard because there isn’t any hard and fast information on how to give this to your pet.
 The other is that properly diagnosing your dog with a sleeping problem can be tricky and should be handled by a veterinarian.

 You’ll want to observe them over a period of several weeks to make sure that there is a pattern to their problem.
 Use a notebook so that you can write down any useful observations and be sure to list the day and time that it happened.
 Notice if the problem persists over a period of time so you can then consult your veterinarian to see how to handle the next step.

 Lost in Translation